-Given the fishery context of reduced harvest opportunity (TACs, rollovers, and CDQ), the possibility of new entry by vessels with latent LLP licenses could exacerbate ongoing challenges for recently active participants in the sector.
-The motive to provide relative stability to active participants (Alternative 2) is weighed against the loss of fishery access for the holders of latent licenses or those who might hold those licenses in the future.
+Given the fishery context of reduced harvest opportunity (TACs, rollovers, and CDQ), the possibility of new entry or increased participation by vessels with historically unutilized or underutilized LLP licenses could exacerbate ongoing challenges for recently active participants in the sector.
+The motive to provide relative stability to active participants (Alternative 2) is weighed against the loss of fishery access for the holders of licenses that could lose the endorsement or those who might hold those licenses in the future.

 For the owners of LLP licenses that could lose the cod endorsement, Alternative 1 is a straight-forward benefit.
 The opportunity to fish might be important to those license holders if the fisheries in which they currently participate decline in volume and/or value.
 Moreover, a license with a Pacific cod endorsement is also a more valuable asset on the LLP transfer market.
-However, the opportunity afforded by the cod endorsement on the latent LLP licenses is currently a diminished opportunity relative to years of higher final TACs.
-Latent licenses might be used to enter the fishery in two cases: the BSAI Pacific cod stock rebounds to create a more attractive fishery, or the opportunity cost of choosing to fish pot cod rather than the other fisheries for which latent licenses are currently used become sufficiently low.
+However, the opportunity afforded by the cod endorsement on these LLP licenses is currently diminished relative to years of higher final TACs.
+These unutilized or underutilized licenses are most likely to enter the fishery or increase their participation in two cases: the BSAI Pacific cod stock rebounds to create a more attractive fishery, or the opportunity cost of choosing to fish pot cod rather than the other fisheries for which those licenses are currently used become sufficiently low.
 Low opportunity costs could be the result of reduced yield or revenue in other fisheries, or situations where a vessel has the flexibility afforded by rationalization to take time away from other fisheries when the pot season is open without giving up potential catch to competing vessels.